MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/word-layout-add-in.md

    1. Select the entire table, and then select the **Business Central (preview)** > **Insert layout comment**.

-   When you place your cursor somewhere in the table, you notice that the control displays a **Hidden Comment** label.
+   When you place your cursor somewhere in the table, the control displays a **Hidden Comment** label.

-1. In Business Central, import and run the layout
+1. In Business Central, import and run the layout:

-   1. In the **Report Layouts** page, select the report, thwn e report, and then use the *New* action to import the layout.
-Then use the *Run* action to test the layout.
-Hopefully, the comment is now gone (from the generated report.)
+   1. In the **Report Layouts** page, select the report for the new layout, and then select **New**.
+   1. In **Add New Layout for a Report** page, fill-in the fields, making sure to set **Format Options** to **Word**.
+   1. Select **OK** and upload the layout file.
+   1. In the **Report Layouts** page, select **Run Report**.
+The comment shouldn't be present.

 ## Hide if empty: Hide field if Zero control

 In some reports, you might want to mimic the [BlankZero](properties/devenv-blankzero-property.md) or [BlankNumbers](properties/devenv-blanknumbers-property.md) properties that exist on table and page fields.
-You can achieve this in the dataset, but what if you don't have control over the AL code?
-Or if some layouts should show zeros and others blank them out?
+Thats is, for some layouts you want to display values that are 0,  while others you want to leave the file blank.  **Hide field if Zero** lets you achieve the same behavior, except using Word instead of AL code.  ?

 Here, the *Hide Field if Zero* control comes to the rescue: simply apply it to a field (standalone or as part of a repeater).
 At runtime, the Business Central server will then convert any zero values to a blank string.